sarahciston/codingcare/posts/guide.md

 [^textiledata]: For more resources on textile data visualization, see their [course examples] as well as [XXXCITELaura]

-Start with a round of check-ins: What are you making?
+Start with a round of check-ins: *What are you making?
 What are you into right now?
-How are you doing, really?
+How are you doing?
+No, really?*

 We are pretty free-form, but one of our adopted structures has been to open with a ritual of checking in on each other, asking what we are working on and thinking about.
 That short process often guides the rest of our weekly agenda.
 It's a quick moment to take the temperature of the group, to find out what code questions need investigating or troubleshooting (or what life questions too).